 For example: Promotion of government-led open data, information, knowledge, software (FOSS), and other open solution strategies, resources and standards in all countries and languages.

-Government-led open data, FOSS, and other open solution strategies and resources promoted in all countries.
+Government-led open data, FOSS, and other open solution strategies and resources promoted in all countries and languages.

-Center of Technology and Society, Civil Society: Government-led open data, FOSS, and other open solution strategies and resources promoted in all countries and languages
+Center of Technology and Society, Civil Society: Government-led open data, open science, open access, open educational resources, FOSS, and other open solution strategies and resources promoted in all countries and languages

-roject support for expanding and enhancing access to information in the public domain
+Project support for expanding and enhancing access to information in the public domain or alternative: Strong policy, programme and project support for expanding and enhancing public access to information

 Center of Technology and Society, Civil Society: